 Sometimes it's impossible to get the amount of dietary iron you need from the foods you eat, in which case a supplement can help.
 Do your research and work with your doctor to find the best iron supplement for your particular health needs that's not going to flood your system with too much iron––remember, having too much iron in your body is just as bad as having too little, and it's relatively easy to accidentally end up with too much if you're taking a high-dose supplement.

-You may also want to consider taking other supplements that can help your body absorb the iron it's already getting, like vitamin C or a premium probiotic like PRO-15, which contains S. thermophilus, a specific bacterial strain that increases your body's iron absorption.
+You may also want to consider taking other supplements that support your body's ability to absorb the iron it's already getting, like vitamin C or a premium probiotic like PRO-15, which contains S. thermophilus, a specific bacterial strain that supports iron absorption.

 Iron plays such a critical role in your health that it's well worth keeping an eye on your iron levels, whether you're currently seeing any of these five signs or not.
-Now that you know what to be on the lookout for, make your nutritional health something you regularly check in on––and you might just find that those lingering issues resolve themselves with a little shift in diet.
+Now that you know what to be on the lookout for, make your nutritional health something you regularly check in on––and you might just find that a little shift in diet helps keep you enjoying your healthiest days ever.

 1. Miller, J.L.
 (2013).
 Iron Deficiency Anemia: A Common and Curable Disease.
 Cold Spring Harbor Perspectives in Medicine 3(7). doi: 10.1101/cshperspect.a011866